HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Practical Examples of Mixed-Use Expense Apportionment

 A freelancer using one room of a 4-room property may apportion utilities using room basis and time usage.
-A typical method is 1/4 rooms × business hours proportion.
+A typical method is 1/4 rooms multiplied by the business hours proportion.

 A consultant driving 8,000 business miles out of 12,000 total annual miles must restrict claims to documented business journeys only.
 Mileage logs become critical evidence.